ThomasDaheim/piwigo-paver-panorama/README.md

 # piwigo-paver-panorama
-Piwigo plugin to show panoramas based on paver js library
+Piwigo plugin to show panoramas based on the paver js library.

 There are two plugins available for Piwigo that show full 360-180 panoramas: